 |Educational Opportunity Fellowship (EOF)||Yes||February 1, 2018||April 6, 2018|

 All applicants to our graduate programs are considered for the financial support of an Associate Instructor (AI) position.
 AIs are part-time teachers of language in the Department and are responsible for teaching their own sections of French or Italian (normally one section in one semester and two in the other) under the guidance of the course director.
 All AIs are required to hold two office hours each week during the period they are teaching.
-Each academic year, an AI is observed at least once by his/her course director, who then writes up an observational report on the AI's teaching.
-The AI then receives a copy of this report, which may be discussed with the course director, while a second copy is placed in the AI's teaching file.
+Each academic year, an AI is observed at least once by his/her course supervisor, who discusses the observation with the AI.
 All new AIs are required to participate in AI Orientation, held before the start of Fall classes.
 For more information about AI requirements and policies, refer to the appropriate Graduate Student Handbook.

 New AIs are required to enroll in the Practicum in College French Teaching (F572, 1 credit hour) during the fall semester of the first year of teaching.
 They are also required to enroll in the course Methods in College French Teaching (F573, 3 credit hours) during the spring semester.

 All new Italian AIs are required to enroll in M572, Italian Teaching Practicum, during their first semester.
 All Italian AIs must also take M573, Methods of Italian Language Teaching, in their first or second year.
 Associate Instructor positions are renewed based on pedagogical performance and adequate academic progress.
 Funding may be suspended or revoked for students who receive a grade of "fail" or "low pass" in their MA or Ph.D. exams.
 Associate Instructors or graduate students who receive departmental financial support, and wish to be considered for reappointment, cannot have more than one incomplete at the end of the academic year.